pawelkrystkiewicz/creation-ui-react/README.md

 ## Prerequisites

 Creation UI is working with your app's Tailwind CSS and you need to have Tailwind CSS installed in your project - [Tailwind CSS Installation](https://tailwindcss.com/docs/installation/using-postcss).
-Also @creation-ui/core package is required for the React packages to work.
-It contains sharable theme config, styles and utilities.

 ```
   "peerDependencies": {